View print-friendly version of GVHA Constitution and Bylaws.

 (4) The Directors accepted under Bylaw 30(1) and (2) are the “Members Directors”.
 The Members Directors shall appoint up to four (4) additional Directors having such skills or representing such constituency as the Directors consider to be in the best interests of the Society (the “Independent Directors”).

-(5) Directors shall serve a three year term.
+(5) Directors shall serve a four year term.

-(6) The Members Directors may serve up to two (2) additional consecutive three (3)-year terms as determined by the nominating Voting Member unless otherwise precluded by a Voting Member’s governing regulations or legislation.
+(6) The Members Directors may serve up to two (2) additional consecutive four (4)-year terms as determined by the nominating Voting Member unless otherwise precluded by a Voting Member’s governing regulations or legislation.

-(7) An Independent Director may serve up to two (2) additional consecutive three (3)-year terms as decided by the Board of Directors.
+(7) An Independent Director may serve up to two (2) additional consecutive four (4)-year terms as decided by the Board of Directors.

 (8) Subject to Bylaw 30(3), no Person may serve as a Director for longer than nine (9) consecutive years unless the Board of Directors, by a 2/3 majority vote of those Directors present, permits a Person to serve more than nine (9) consecutive years as a Director.
 For clarity, the Director whose term is being considered must not participate in the vote.